-In his first season at the helm, Los Angeles offense set single-season team records for first downs (401), passing touchdowns (38) and fewest fumbles (10).
-The offensive unit also scored 181 fourth-quarter points, good for the second-most in a season in NFL history.
+In Staley's first season at the helm in 2021, Los Angeles offense set single-season team records for first downs (401), passing touchdowns (38) and fewest fumbles (10).
+The offensive unit also scored 181 fourth-quarter points, good for the second-most in a season in NFL history, and led the NFL with 22 fourth-down conversions and seven two-point conversions.
 Staley called a defense that led the NFL with 11 strip-sacks and paced the AFC with 19 forced fumbles.
 Six Chargers were selected to the Pro Bowl, including five that were tabbed as starters.

-Staley also coached wide receivers Keenan Allen and Mike Williams to record-setting seasons.
-Allen was named to his fifth-straight Pro Bowl after the California product hauled in a franchise-record 106 catches on the year.
-2021 marked Allen's fifth-straight season with at least 95 catches, good for the second-longest streak in NFL history.
-Meanwhile, Williams registered five go-ahead touchdowns in the fourth quarter or overtime, the most by any player in a single season in NFL history.
+The 2021 season also featured wide receiver Keenan Allen being named to his fifth-straight Pro Bowl after the California product recorded his fifth-straight season with at least 95 catches, good for the second-longest streak in NFL history.
+Fellow wide receiver Mike Williams registered five go-ahead touchdowns in the fourth quarter or overtime, the most by any player in a single season in NFL history.
+Ekeler tied for the league lead with 20 touchdowns, scoring nine of his touchdowns in primetime games to tie Hall of Fame running back Emmitt Smith (1995) for the second-most by any player in a single season in NFL history, training only Hall of Fame wide receiver Randy Moss' 11 in 2007 with New England.

-Staley coached four Pro Bowlers before joining the Chargers, some of the most dominant defensive NFL players in recent memory — Khalil Mack in 2018, Von Miller in 2019 and Aaron Donald and Jalen Ramsey in 2020.
+Staley coached four Pro Bowlers before joining the Chargers, some of the most dominant defensive NFL players in recent memory — Mack in 2018, Von Miller in 2019 and Aaron Donald and Jalen Ramsey in 2020.
 Three of those players (Mack, Donald and Ramsey) were also recognized as AP first-team All-Pro selections.

 As one of the most progressive defensive minds in football, Staley overhauled a Rams defense to become the best defense in football in 2020.
 The unit ranked No. 1 in total defense, passing defense and scoring defense while finishing as the third-best rushing defense.
 The Rams defensive unit improved by more than four points per game in scoring defense from 2019 to post the best single-season average allowed by the team in nearly two decades.